babylonchain/networks/bbn-test-4/finality-providers/README.md

 To protect this registry against spam, we require finality providers to submit a deposit using the self-custodial Bitcoin staking to lock `0.1 signet BTC` for one year.
-The deposit will be fully in the custody of the finality provider, but not be counted as active stake and can be retrieved after the deposit period expires.
+The deposit will be fully in the custody of the finality provider, but not be counted as an active stake and can be retrieved after the deposit period expires.

 An entry can be created in this registry by opening a pull